fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 -   `queued_chunks_limit_size` \[integer\] (since v1.1.3)
     -   Default: 1 (equals to the same value as the `flush_thread_count` parameter)
     -   Limit the number of queued chunks.
-    -   If you set smaller flush\_interval, e.g. 1s, there are lots of small queued chunks in buffer.
-This is not good with file buffer because it consumes lots of fd resources when output destination has a problem.
+    -   If a smaller `flush_interval` is set, e.g. 1s, there are lots of small queued chunks in the buffer.
+With file buffer, it may consume a lot of fd resources when output destination has a problem.
 This parameter mitigates such situations.
--   `compress` \[enum: text/gzip\]
+-   `compress` \[enum: `text`/`gzip`\]
-    -   Default: text
+    -   Default: `text`
-    -   If you set this option to `gzip`, you can get Fluentd to compress data records before writing to buffer chunks.
+    -   If `gzip` is set, Fluentd compresses data records before writing to buffer chunks.
     -   Fluentd will decompress these compressed chunks automatically before passing them to the output plugin (The exceptional case is when the output plugin can transfer data in compressed form.
 In this case, the data will be passed to the plugin as is).
-    -   The default value is `text` which means no compression applied.
+    -   The default`text` means that no compression is applied.

-### Flushing parameters
+### Flushing Parameters

-These parameters are to configure how to flush chunks to optimize performance (latency and throughput).
+Following are the flushing parameters for chunks to optimize performance (latency and throughput):

 -   `flush_at_shutdown` \[bool\]
-    -   Default: false for persistent buffers (e.g. buf\_file), true for non-persistent buffers (e.g. buf\_memory).
+    -   Default: `false` for persistent buffers (e.g. `buf_file`), `true` for non-persistent buffers (e.g. `buf_memory`)
-    -   The value to specify to flush/write all buffer chunks at shutdown, or not
+    -   This specifies whether to flush/write all buffer chunks on shutdown or not
--   `flush_mode` \[enum: default/lazy/interval/immediate\]
+-   `flush_mode` \[enum: `default`/`lazy`/`interval`/`immediate`\]
-    -   Default: default (equals to `lazy` if `time` is specified as chunk key, `interval` otherwise)
+    -   Default: `default` (equals to `lazy` if `time` is specified as chunk key, `interval` otherwise)
-    -   `lazy`: flush/write chunks once per timekey
+    -   `lazy`: flushes/writes chunks once per timekey
-    -   `interval`: flush/write chunks per specified time via `flush_interval`
+    -   `interval`: flushes/writes chunks per specified time via `flush_interval`
-    -   `immediate`: flush/write chunks immediately after events are appended into chunks
+    -   `immediate`: flushes/writes chunks immediately after events are appended into chunks
 -   `flush_interval` \[time\]
     -   Default: 60s
 -   `flush_thread_count` \[integer\]
     -   Default: 1
-    -   The number of threads of output plugins, which is used to write chunks in parallel
+    -   The number of threads to flush/write chunks in parallel
 -   `flush_thread_interval` \[float\]
     -   Default: 1.0
-    -   The sleep interval seconds of threads to wait next flush trial (when no chunks are waiting)
+    -   The sleep interval (seconds) for threads to wait for the next flush try (when no chunks are waiting)
 -   `flush_thread_burst_interval` \[float\]
     -   Default: 1.0
-    -   The sleep interval seconds of threads between flushes when output plugin flushes waiting chunks next to next
+    -   The sleep interval (seconds) for threads between flushes when the output plugin flushes the waiting chunks to the next ones
 -   `delayed_commit_timeout` \[time\]
     -   Default: 60
-    -   The timeout seconds until output plugin decides that async write operation fails
+    -   The timeout (seconds) until output plugin decides if the async write operation has failed
--   `overflow_action` \[enum:
+-   `overflow_action` \[enum: `throw_exception`/`block`/`drop_oldest_chunk`\]
-    throw\_exception/block/drop\_oldest\_chunk\]
-    -   Default: throw\_exception
+    -   Default: `throw_exception`
-    -   How output plugin behaves when its buffer queue is full
+    -   How does output plugin behave when its buffer queue is full?
-    -   `throw_exception`: raise exception to show this error in log
+        -   `throw_exception`: raises an exception to show the error in log
-    -   `block`: block processing of input plugin to emit events into that buffer
+        -   `block`: blocks processing of input plugin to emit events into that buffer
-    -   `drop_oldest_chunk`: drop/purge oldest chunk to accept newly incoming chunk
+        -   `drop_oldest_chunk`: drops/purges the oldest chunk to accept newly incoming chunk

-### Retries parameters
+### Retries Parameters

 -   `retry_timeout` \[time\]
     -   Default: 72h
-    -   The maximum seconds to retry to flush while failing, until plugin discards buffer chunks
+    -   The maximum time (seconds) to retry to flush again the failed chunks, until the plugin discards the buffer chunks
 -   `retry_forever` \[bool\]
-    -   Default: false
+    -   Default: `false`
-    -   If true, plugin will ignore retry\_timeout and retry\_max\_times options and retry flushing forever
+    -   If true, plugin will ignore `retry_timeout` and `retry_max_times` options and retry flushing forever
 -   `retry_max_times` \[integer\]
-    -   Default: none
+    -   Default: `none`
-    -   The maximum number of times to retry to flush while failing
+    -   The maximum number of times to retry to flush the failed chunks
 -   `retry_secondary_threshold` \[float\]
     -   Default: 0.8
-    -   The ratio of retry\_timeout to switch to use secondary while failing (Maximum valid value is 1.0)
+    -   The ratio of `retry_timeout` to switch to use the secondary while failing (maximum valid value is 1.0)
--   `retry_type` \[enum: exponential\_backoff/periodic\]
+-   `retry_type` \[enum: `exponential_backoff`/`periodic`\]
-    -   Default: exponential\_backoff
+    -   Default: `exponential_backoff`
-    -   `exponential_backoff`: wait seconds will become large exponentially per failures
+    -   `exponential_backoff`: wait in seconds will become large exponentially per failure
     -   `periodic`: output plugin will retry periodically with fixed intervals (configured via `retry_wait`)
 -   `retry_wait` \[time\]
     -   Default: 1s
-    -   Seconds to wait before next retry to flush, or constant factor of exponential backoff
+    -   Wait in seconds before the next retry to flush or constant factor of exponential backoff
 -   `retry_exponential_backoff_base` \[float\]
     -   Default: 2
     -   The base number of exponential backoff for retries
 -   `retry_max_interval` \[time\]
     -   Default: none
-    -   The maximum interval seconds for exponential backoff between retries while failing
+    -   The maximum interval (seconds) for exponential backoff between retries while failing
 -   `retry_randomize` \[bool\]
     -   Default: true
-    -   If true, output plugin will retry after randomized interval not to do burst retries
+    -   If true, the output plugin will retry after randomized interval not to do burst retries
 -   `disable_chunk_backup` \[bool\]
     -   Default: false
     -   Instead of storing unrecoverable chunks in the backup directory, just discard them.
 This option is new in Fluentd v1.2.6.

-With exponential backoff, retry wait interval will be calculated as
+With `exponential_backoff`, `retry_wait` interval will be calculated as below:
-below:

--   k is number of retry times
 -   c: constant factor, `@retry_wait`
 -   b: base factor, `@retry_exponential_backoff_base`
--   k: times
+-   k: number of retry times
 -   total retry time: `c + c * b^1 + (...) + c*b^k = c*b^(k+1) - 1`

 ------------------------------------------------------------------------

 If this article is incorrect or outdated, or omits critical information, please [let us know](https://github.com/fluent/fluentd-docs-gitbook/issues?state=open).
-[Fluentd](http://www.fluentd.org/) is a open source project under [Cloud Native Computing Foundation (CNCF)](https://cncf.io/).
+[Fluentd](http://www.fluentd.org/) is an open-source project under [Cloud Native Computing Foundation (CNCF)](https://cncf.io/).
 All components are available under the Apache 2 License.